 In 2009, the time arrived to get Damn Pigeon off the ground again.
-Joe Edmiston had built himself a nice home studio - and the kids were older now.
+Joe Edmiston had built himself a nice home studio.
 The stars aligned and lead vocalist Steve Phillips, bassist Steve Proud, guitarist/vocalist/producer/recording engineer Joe Edmiston, drummer Rob Beecroft, and guitarist Steve Proctor got together to 'finally finish the record'.

 After three months and several auditions - a resolution to the situation.
 In April 2011, Damn Pigeon announced Doug Weir as the band's new lead vocalist.
-Weir is a consummate professional who brings substantial experience to the table, through his tenure as the lead vocalist for both Syre and The 13th Hour.
+Weir is a consummate professional who brings substantial talent and experience to the table, through his tenure as the lead vocalist for (A&M Recording Artists) Syre.
 Doug is an excellent singer, a very creative song-writing collaborator, a clear and concise communicator, and a rascally raconteur of great road stories.

-Damn Pigeon is: Joe Edmiston - Guitars and Vocals, Doug Weir - Guitars and Lead Vocals, Steve Proctor - Guitars, Steve Proud - Bass Guitars, Jason Latimer - Drums
+Damn Pigeon is: Joe Edmiston - Guitars and Vocals, Doug Weir - Guitars and Lead Vocals, Steve Proctor - Guitars and Backing Vocals, Steve Proud - Bass Guitars and Backing Vocals, Jason Latimer - Drums and Backing Vocals.